cmcb-warwick/VolumeFinder/README.md

 * Option 0 is the most straightforward, but is very slow.
 Benchmarking with <code>tic()</code> <code>toc()</code> timed a complicated data set (768 x 768 x 500, 1.2 x 10^6 points) at ~3 h on a Mac Pro 6 Core.
 Option 2 speeds this to ~90 s.

 ###Spatial Statistics
 Again Amira mesh files are used as a starting point.
-The FIJI script will process these to produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
+The FIJI script [am2skel.ijm](https://github.com/quantixed/VolumeFinder/blob/master/am2skel.ijm) will process these to first threshold them and make a directory of TIFFs and then produce categorised 1 px thick MT trajectories in 2D (one for each z-slice).
 These are called skeletons.

-Skeletons are processed by Igor to form 2D vectors which can then be used for spatial statistical analysis.
-Igor will print a report which shows a comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
+Skeletons are processed by Igor <code>FindingVectorsFromSkeleton.ipf</code> to form 2D vectors which can then be used for spatial statistical analysis.
+Vectors are found by a linear fit to xy coords.

+Igor will produce a report which shows a comparison of all MT vectors with the spindle axis (defined by two xyz coords at the start of the procedure).
 This is colour coded (with a key) to show variance in angle from the spindle axis.
 Histograms summarise this information (4: 1 for each pole, 1 for all angles, 1 for all angles, abs values).
 Two further histograms compare MTs that are longer than 60 nm within 80 nm of other MTs.
 This is independnet of the spindle axis.